National Flood Insurance Program and Community Rating System

 Individuals or business in high-risks areas are required to participate in NFIP if they wish to receive a mortgage from a federally regulated or insured lender.
 High-risk areas are areas with a 1 in 4 chance of flooding over 30 years.
 Individuals or businesses in moderate-to-low risk areas are not required to have flood insurance.
 However, flood insurance is highly recommended because anyone can be affected by a flood.

 FEMA provides lists of the Missouri and Illinois cities who participate in NFIP.
-NFIP covers both building and their contents.
+NFIP covers both buildings and their contents.
 The Floodsmart webpage provides an excellent “Get Started” page for individuals and communities looking to get started with NFIP.
 You can also get an estimate of how much your flood insurance would cost.
-Also, the table of contents for the Flood Insurance Manuel provides easy access to everything you would want to know about NFIP.

 Community Rating System